RTLion-Framework/RTLion/README.md

 * Implement modulation and audio support (AM/FM)
 * Fix step size calculation for not wide frequency ranges
 * Make more responsive web interface
+* Minimalize the Dockerfile for a lighter build

 ## Contribution